davidjeddy/learning_ruby/NOTES.md

 -  the sequence in which the parameters are put on to the stack is Left to right like C

-- Are the parameters passed by value or reference? it is all references and not the objects themselves.
+- Are the parameters passed by value or reference? it is all references and not the obects themselves.

 ### Bang (!)
 Methods

-- Ruby methods that modify an object in-place and end in an exclamation mark are known as bang methods.
+- Ruby methods that modify an obect in-place and end in an exclamation mark are known as bang methods.

 - You'll find a number of pairs of methods, one with the bang and one without.

-  -  Those without the bang perform an action and return a freshly minted object
+  -  Those without the bang perform an action and return a freshly minted obect

-  -  The bang versions of the same methods perform the action, but they do so in place: Instead of creating a new object, they transform the original object.
+  -  The bang versions of the same methods perform the action, but they do so in place: Instead of creating a new obect, they transform the original obect.

   - Examples of such pairs of methods include sort/sort! for arrays, upcase/upcase! for strings, chomp/chomp! for strings, and reverse/reverse!